What is voluntary life insurance and how does it work?

 What if your company doesn’t offer enough?
 There are a couple of different ways to add to your voluntary life coverage.
 Start by shopping for individual term life insurance policies on your computer, tablet, or smartphone.
 Many companies, including Guardian, make it simple to get an affordable term life insurance quote.

-Or, take a deeper dive into the issue by talking things over with an insurance professional who can not only help calculate your need, but guide you to the right solution for your needs – which may include permanent life insurance coverage.
-If you don’t have someone to discuss insurance with, Guardian can help you find a nearby financial representative who will take the time to learn about your situation and explore a variety of term, universal, and whole life insurance options to round out your needs.
+Or, take a deeper dive into the issue by talking things over with an insurance professional who can not only help calculate your need, but guide you to the right solution for your needs – which may include individual life insurance coverage should you have insurance needs in excess of what's available through your employer.
+If you don’t have someone to discuss insurance with, Guardian can help you find a nearby financial professional who will take the time to learn about your situation and explore a variety of term, universal, and whole life insurance options to round out your needs.

 Frequently asked questions about voluntary life insurance